csci-1301/csci-1301.github.io/labs/ArrayBasics/readme.md

 myArray = { 1, 2 ,3, 4, 5};
 ```

 Remove the previous line.
-Then add this statement:
+Then add this statement in its place:

 ```
 Console.WriteLine(myArray[5]);